The Core of the Early Game

 A transport hovercraft, the Turtle can be somewhat useful because it can transport units further inland than an Envoy could.
 Also, the Turtle is somewhat non-description in a group of hovercraft, so the enemy might not figure out what you’re up to until it is too late.

-Total Annihilation Unit Guide
+This post is part of the series: Total Annihilation Unit Guide

 Total Annihilation is a classic game with hundreds of units.
 This unit guide examines all of the units in the game so that players getting started with this classic can figure out which of the game’s many units are best.